filgf/TwoDeeGrid/doc/ReadMe_EN.md

 ## What is TwoDeeGrid?

-The `TwoDeeGrid` is a graphical environmal for experimenting in Java.
+The `TwoDeeGrid` is a graphical environment for experimenting in Java.
 It consists of a Grid of square coloured cells that can be altered programmatically.

 ![](pic/Hello.png)